on the cheap and sleazy side (www.cheapandsleazy.net)

 Those of you who have been reading his words on developing speed probably know that Da Man does not agree with Mark's idea of practicing faster than your normal speed ... but, as I said once (or twice) on this site, I also am a big believer in Bruce Lee's philosophy of learning martial arts: "Absorb what is useful."

-Once you download, install, and start Ace Reader Pro, you will see this screen:
+Once you download, install, and start Ace Reader, you will see something like this screen:

 Click the Start button on that screen, and you will get to this screen:

-While you might be (as I was) inclined to click the "Exit" button, don't!
+While you might be (as I was) inclined to click the "Exit" button because it's located where the "Okay" button normally is, don't!
 It will close Ace Reader Pro.
 Instead, click the "Expert Mode" tab.
 You will then see this screen:

 Click the "Enter Expert Mode" button.
 That will get you to this screen: